devdaniellima/midsi/README.md

-# Projeto MIDSI
+# MIDSI Project

-### Código fonte do motor de inferência Midsi com estudo de caso e benchmark
+### Source code of the Midsi inference engine with case study and benchmark

-Nova solução para descoberta de dados em soluções baseadas em Web Semântica, possibilita o carregamento de ontologias e inferência de resultados utilizando WSML.
+New solution for data discovery in Semantic Web-based solutions, allows the loading of ontologies and inference results using WSML.

-### Pré-requisitos:
+### Requirements:

 - SwiProlog
 - Python 3.\*
   - pyswip

-### Instalando dependências do projeto
+### Installing project dependencies

-Sistemas baseados em debian:
+Debian-based systems:

     sudo ./install.sh

-Outros sistemas instalar seguintes pacotes:
+Other systems install the following packages:

     default_jre
     python3